-Residents need to be cognizant that when posting content online, they are representing the university, the participating hospitals, the clinical sites and the medical community.
-Residents are subject to the University Use of Information Technology and Resource Policy 4-002.
-Residents should be aware that:
+Trainees need to be cognizant that when posting content online, they may be viewed as representing the university, HCA and participating hospitals, the clinical sites and the medical community.
+If you identify yourself as employed or affiliated with UCF, HCA, or an affiliate, you must make it clear that you are not a spokesperson of that organization.
+Trainees are subject to the University Use of Information Technology and Resource Policy 4-002.1.
+Trainees should be aware that:

-- All material published on the internet should be considered public and permanent. - Any information posted on a social networking site may be disseminated (whether intended on not) to a larger audience, and that the post may be taken out of context or remain available online in perpetuity. - There is no expectation of privacy when using institutional computers and electronic devices. - Residents should carefully consider and implement the privacy settings on all social networking sites. - Limit Internet use for social networking to your personal time only and by utilizing your personal equipment.
+- All material published on the internet should be considered public and permanent. - Any information posted on a social networking site may be disseminated (whether intended on not) to a larger audience, and that the post may be taken out of context or remain available online in perpetuity. - There is no expectation of privacy when using institutional computers and electronic devices. - Trainees should carefully take into consideration and adopt privacy best practices for social media to include but not limited to enhancing the privacy settings on all social media sites. - Limit Internet use for social networking to your personal time only.
+If using a device owned by HCA (or UCF), you must abide by HCA (or UCF) device policies as applicable.